uscreen/fastify-mongo-crud/README.md

 ## Roadmap

-- embed and configure fastify-mongodb and expose `fastify.mongo` from within this module.
-Avoid duplicate install of plugins, though.
+- embed and configure fastify-mongodb and expose `fastify.mongo` from within this module, if not installed in parent

 ## Changelog